GilsonLabUCSD/pAPRika/docs/workflow.rst

     translated_structure = translate_to_origin(structure)
     aligned_structure = zalign(translated_structure, ":GST@C1", ":GST@C2")

-Dummy atoms are needed in APR calculations as anchor atoms that defines restraints (see the section below). *pAPRika* provides utility functions to add dummy atoms to a structure.
+We use dummy atoms to define the a reaction coordinate for to pull the guest molecule.
+We can add dummy atoms to a structure using the ``Dummy Atoms`` module in *pAPRika*.

 .. code ::